USDA-SCINet/scinet-site/sn_collections/_guides/CeresAtlasDifferences.md

 #SBATCH -A <slurm_account_name>
 ```

+**Please Note:** Please be advised that /project/sandbox as well as Juno will have a very small quota and is not recommended for use.
+Instead, you should be using /90daydata/sandbox.

 ### Partitions

 One does not have to specify a partition when submitting a job to a default partition on either Ceres or Atlas.
 However scripts that have a partition specified will need to be updated when used on a different cluster.
 To see the list of available partitions on a cluster, either issue "`sinfo`" command or consult the appropriate user guide: [Ceres]({{ site.baseurl }}/guides/use/running-jobs#partitions-or-queues) or [Atlas](https://www.hpc.msstate.edu/computing/atlas).